JBernsteinIV/disk_test/README.md

 	def device_attributes(device):
 	    attributes = {
         'name'          : '/dev/' + device,         //e.g. /dev/sda, /dev/sdb, etc.
         'model'         : model(device),            // What is the model name of the hard drive?
-        'size'          : capacity(device),// How much storage is available?
+        'size'          : capacity(device),         // How much storage is available?
         'serial'        : serial_number(device),    //Self-explanatory.
         'firmware'      : firmware(device),         //What is the firmware revision of the device?
         'type'          : device_type(device),      //Is it an HDD, SSD, or NVMe?
 (PCI-e SSD) 'interface'     : device_interface(device), //Is it SATA, PCI-e, SAS, etc?
         'queue_depth'   : queue_depth(device),      //How many I/O operations can occur in x seconds?
         'block_size'    : block_size(device),       //Typically returns the value 4096 (page size).
         'is_raid_device': is_raid_device(device)    //Is the drive connected to a RAID controller?
     }
     return attributes
 # Queue Depth or "I/O Depth"